-Hospitals require precision, more so than most organizations.
-Patients must be admitted to the correct room and are discharged properly.
-"One of the most challenging pieces was developing ADP interface into eForms.
-You have to make sure you have the right application for the right bed, the right nursing unit," comments Wu.
+Hospitals require precision - more so than most organizations.
+Patients must be admitted to the correct room and be discharged properly.
+"One of the most challenging pieces was developing the ADT interface into eForms.
+You have to make sure you have the correct application for the right bed, in the right nursing unit," comments Wu.

-To prioritize which forms to convert first, Wu and his team went to nurse's stations around the hospital and asked the nurses which forms they used the most, and based on this, Wu's team was able to choose which forms to digitize first.
+To prioritize which forms to convert first, Wu and his team went to nurse's stations around the hospital and asked the nurses which forms they used the most.
+Based on their responses, Wu's team was able to choose which forms to digitize first.
 Also factoring into the equation was the cost of the forms.
-One chosen was an eight-page nursing assessment form that cost \$1.50 to \$1.70 apiece and was required for each and every admission.
+For example, Wu's team prioritized an eight-page nursing assessment form that previously cost \$1.50 to \$1.70 apiece, and was required for each and every admission.
 A four-page form used with every patient, at a cost of \$1, was also converted.
 The nurse progress notes form - three or four per day are used with each patient - was another convert.